bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 ## Update cowrie Right-Click Objects

-After importing the updated dashboards, it is necessary to edit the cowrie mapping to change the default IP in some of the custom fields to work.
+After importing the updated dashboards, it is necessary to edit the cowrie mapping to change the default IP in some of the custom fields to work.<br>
 The IP address must be change from 192.168.25.231 to the ELK server IP address.
 To make the change, goto Management -> Kibana -> Data Views and select cowrie*<br>

+**Note**: If you get some errors after importing an updated dashboard, you may have to select **edit** in cowrie* and select **Save** to update the list of objects in the template.<br>
+Now edit each of the Name listed below to change the IP address to match your ELK name or IP<br>
-- Edit Arkime, Context3Hash, Context3IP and TTYLog to change the default IP address and save the changes.<br>
+- Edit Arkime, Context3Hash, Context3IP and TTYLog <br>

  ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/1b9f9980-790c-4882-8844-32005c752eed)